Mr-BFF/Mr-B.F.F-Bot-Contributions-Open-/README.md

 Right click on the bot’s js file and then click edit.

 This is what I want on the bot’s remaining features.

-English Command.
-Type command prefix - english, it deletes that user’s message, not in English then gives bot command - @mention - Please speak English in the chat, user!
+<li>English Command.
+Type command prefix - english, it deletes that user’s message, not in English then gives bot command - @mention - Please speak English in the chat, user!</li>
-A cool queue list, types in, prefix - queue then added to queue!
-If no queue is found, it will message queue not set up.
+<li>A cool queue list, types in, prefix - queue then added to queue!
+If no queue is found, it will message queue not set up.</li>
-Invite Bot - This feature is added.
-Prefix - Invitebot then the bot gives an invite, authorize link to share and add to other parties, servers.
+<li>Invite Bot - This feature is added.
+Prefix - Invitebot then the bot gives an invite, authorize link to share and add to other parties, servers.</li>
-Light moderation commands:
+<li>Light moderation commands:</li>
 1.Kicks.
 Prefix - kick user
 2.Bans.
 Prefix - ban user
-3.Message Filtering, like inappropriate links, sensitive messages.
+3.Message Filtering, like inappropriate links, sensitive messages.</li>
-Ability to add roles.
-Prefix - rolename(get) then the bot messages then gives role to user.
+<li>Ability to add roles.
+Prefix - rolename(get) then the bot messages then gives role to user.</li>